FinMasters content is free. When you purchase through referral links on our site, we earn a commission. Advertiser Disclosure

 Quick Tips

-Before you start setting up your budget categories, take a few moments and think about your habits and goals.
+Before set up your budget categories, take a few moments and think about your habits and goals.
 These ideas are a place to start.

 • Creating a budget that fits your expenses and spending habits is the key to success.
 Depending on your circumstances, you may need to add more budget categories or adjust others.
 Using categories that fit your spending habits will help you stick to your budget.
 You can always add new ones if you come across unexpected expenses.